korelogic/webhooks/README.markdown

 * `Callback URL` This is the URL notifications will be sent to
 * `Activate this WebHook` Obviously, this will activate or deactivate your WebHook

 Once the form is filled out, just click on the 'Create Webhook' button in the lower right-hand side of the screen and you should be good to go.
+Something I should note is that there is a unique constraint when creating new WebHooks.
+You must ensure you have a unique combination of `Verb`, `Section` and `Callback URL` upon creation, otherwise, Symphony will throw an error your way.

 ### Editing
+To edit an existing WebHook, just go back to the index screen and click on the `Label` of any entry.
+You will be taken to the edit screen where you can make any changes you like.
+Remember, before saving your changes, be sure this WebHook doesn't conflict with another existing one; unique constraints still apply here.

 ### Deleting
+There are two methods of WebHook deletion:

+1. On the index, select any number of existing WebHooks.
+Then, on the lower right-hand corner of the screen, select 'Delete' from the 'With selected...' dropdown box and click 'Apply'.
+You will be asked to confirm your decision before Symphony removes the records.
+2. On an edit screen, there exists a small 'delete' button in the lower left-hand corner of the screen.
+Click it, confirm your decision and you will be redirected back to the index screen with the record removed.

 ## Notification Payload
 ### Overview